hitsave-io/xyz/doc/deployment/history/20221116-initial-deployment.md

 involves logging in to the hitsave-io GitHub org to give CodeDeploy the ability to download tarballs of our commits.

+Next, you have to do something weird.
+The above step is not enough to get CodeDeploy access to the GitHub repo for some reason.
+The weird trick is to trigger a manual deploy for the deployment group, and connect to GitHub in that process.
+Then it works.

 #### b.
 Deployment group

 Create `hitsave-production-codedeploy-service-role`, an IAM role which